xapp-ai/documentation/help/use-cases.md

 #### Key Channels

 - Website Chat
-- Google Business Messages Chat
+- Reserve with Google

 ## Conclusion

-Our AI chat technology, with its versatile application across different channels, excels in automating customer interactions, answering queries, capturing leads after hours, and facilitating live chat.
+Our AI scheduling and chat technology, with its versatile application across different channels, excels in automating customer interactions, answering queries, capturing leads after hours, and facilitating live chat.
 These use cases demonstrate the technology's ability to enhance customer engagement and support, adapting to various business needs and customer preferences.